SeLite/SeLite.github.io/DevelopmentTools.md

 Custom Core file(s) get first loaded at the start of Selenium IDE.
 Then they get loaded once more when you run a Selenese command (or a whole [case] or [suite]) for the first time.
 So, when you use Firefox Browser Toolbox/Debugger, do it only after you've run at least one Selenese command.
 Browser Toolbox/Debugger reports those files with `?numericTimeStamp` appended to their file names.
 For each [Core extension] pick the one that has the highest timestamp.

 This doesn't affect Javascript code modules (accessed via `Components.utils.import( 'chrome://...', optionalScope )`) - those get loaded once only.
-If you use [BootstrapLoader](BootstrapLoader) to load your extension(s) and you modify them while debugging, browser debugger will probably not refresh them.
+If you use [Bootstrap](Bootstrap) to load your extension(s) and you modify them while debugging, browser debugger will probably not refresh them.

 #### Source of functions ####
 If you inspect a variable that refers to a function (including a function field of an object/prototype), browser debugger doesn't list `toSource()` on the function object by default.
 You have to add it to Watch pane.
 But you shouldn't need this if you apply [JavascriptEssential](JavascriptEssential) > [Avoid nameless functions](JavascriptEssential#avoid-nameless-functions).